Qualified immunity: Difficulty of suing public officials

 Critics have argued that qualified immunity makes it excessively difficult to sue public officials for misconduct.
 Criticism is aimed in particular at the "clearly established law" test.
 This test is typically read as requiring not only that an official's behavior likely violates written law but that there exists a clear judicial precedent that establishes the behavior as unlawful.
-Critics have noted that in practice this has meant that plaintiffs must prove that there exists a prior court determination made in actual litigation under facts extremely close to those of the case at hand exists, or else the case is dismissed.
+Critics have noted that in practice this has meant that plaintiffs must prove that there exists a prior court determination made in actual litigation under facts extremely close to those of the case at hand, or else the case is dismissed.
 Critics argue that the difficulty plaintiffs face in finding an exact match in both law and precedent makes it excessively challenging to sue public officials, giving government officials undue latitude for lawless conduct in new or unusual situations.
 George Leef, for instance, argued in Forbes that:

 Critics have cited examples such as a November 2018 ruling by the United States Court of Appeals for the Sixth Circuit, which found that an earlier court case ruling it unconstitutional for police to sic dogs on suspects who have surrendered by lying on the ground did not apply under the "clearly established" rule to a case in which Tennessee police allowed their police dog to bite a surrendered suspect because the suspect had surrendered not by lying down but by sitting on the ground and raising his hands.

-Critics further argue that the "clearly established" standard discourages and/or delays the establishment of clear rules, even for common circumstances.
+Critics further argue that the "clearly established" standard discourages or delays the establishment of clear rules, even for common circumstances.
 The first litigant to bring a case against an official under a given set of facts is likely to lose because there is as yet no clearly established standard.
-Therefore, such a person may not choose to bring the case at all.
+Therefore, such a person may choose not to bring the case at all.
 Furthermore, even if a case is brought and carried to judgment, there is no certainty the decision will establish a clear and generally applicable legal standard.
 Until such a standard is articulated, qualified immunity will continue to apply in analogous cases.
 As the Institute for Justice puts it, "Qualified immunity means that government officials can get away with violating your rights as long as they violate them in a way nobody thought of before."
+Similarly, federal judge Carlton W. Reeves wrote in a case denying qualified immunity, "A cynic might say that with qualified immunity, government agents are at liberty to violate your constitutional rights as long as they do so in a novel way", and called for change.